Evaan2001/NewOCRApp/README.md

 <div align="center">

-I was freelancing for a security company in Austin, TX, and was tasked to write code for an embedded device to scan someone's passport and extract their information.
+I was freelancing for a security company in Austin, TX, and was tasked to write code for an embedded device to extract someone's information from a photo of their passport.
 I took that software and created a web-app using [Streamlit](https://streamlit.io) so that others can also use my work.
+Click here to [use my app](https://revisedocr.streamlit.app/)!
 </div>

 <h2 align="center">